Non-Fiction

 Patchwork Labyrinth®

-Patchwork Labyrinth® is about brain trauma, but it is also about cognitive resilience, and why you should care.
-Because thoughts are physical and not just chemical, movement fuels learning, too.
-My story explores how this is so, using my own experience with brain injury as its heart and then following branching pathways of scientific curiosity.
+Patchwork Labyrinth® is about brain trauma, but it is also about human resilience, and why you should care.
+The story explores how movement fuels learning by keeping experience at its heart and letting curiosity open new pathways.
 There are dead ends; there is encouragement.

 By 2012, diagnostic imaging had improved enough for doctors to identify small holes in the bony labyrinth of my skull.
-Here was an obvious source of my bad balance, of mental overload.
+Here was an obvious source of my poor balance, of chronic mental overload.
 After surgeons patched these holes, many lingering symptoms improved.
-During convalescence, my observations from the 1990s about what had helped me twenty years earlier got reinforced.
-Learning and memory are boosted when I use my hands and feet for repetitive activities like crafting, walking, and writing.
-Neuroscientific discoveries keep yielding evidence to explain why this is so.
+During convalescence, my observations about what had helped me get back on my feet some twenty years earlier got reinforced.
+Using my limbs for repetitive activities –like handwork, like walking –boosts my learning and memory.
+Neuroscientific discoveries keep yielding evidence to explain how this process could occur.

 Questions?
 Contact me here.